-During the mentoring process for certification, candidates must show an understanding in the following areas associated with an attachment-focused approach to EMDR, via case presentations, transcripts, videos, and/or live demonstrations:
+During the mentoring process for certification, candidates must show an understanding as well as proficiency in the following areas associated with an attachment-focused approach to EMDR, via case presentations, transcripts, videos, and/or live demonstrations:

 - Awareness, ability to describe and work with relational dynamics, transference, and countertransference.